Transjakarta: Ticketing and fares

 The cost of a Transjakarta ticket since its opening has been a flat rate of Rp 2.000,- at concessional times (05.00 a.m. to 07.00 a.m.) and Rp 3.500,- (about 24 US cents) each trip at all other times.
 The fare applies to all BRT and Non-BRT services, except Royaltrans, Mikrotrans, and city travel (Bus Wisata) services.
 Royaltrans costs Rp20.000,- each trip (or Rp35.000,- for some routes), while Mikrotrans and Bus Wisata are free to ride, although Mikrotrans still requires its passengers to tap in and out.
 One trip is considered a period from one tap-in to one tap-out.

+Entering the station requires passengers to tap an electronic payment card (known as tap in), and they must do so again to exit the arrival station (tap out).

 Passengers who wish to change direction or transit to other corridors do not need to pay again, provided they do not exit the paid area and complete the whole journey in one trip.
 Based on the definition of "one trip", this rule applies with some terms: